Easy-to-Assemble Blending Board Notebook

 So that's what I want to share with you today... my blending board flip chart resource and how to use it in your classroom.
+Also, read to the end to learn about recent updates that have made this tool even better!!

 If you are Orton-Gillingham trained, then drill packs and blending boards are not a new concept to you at all.
 The problem I have had in the past is the amount of time spent sorting cards and preparing the right combinations for different groups of students.
 I needed a more efficient way to organize and use blending board materials.